Trac34/Selenium-Interface/README.md

 HackerOne_Scrape is just a really good example of everything you should NOT do, but can possibly learn From

 CartoonScrape is just a fun little side project.
 Please be gentle to the servers if you choose to play with it.

+TODO: Build a logger class and implement it within Browser

+TODO: Build a parser class that uses the BeautifulSoup library